House Director

-Stanford Summer Session is hiring 12 full-time House Directors for the 2025 Summer Quarter.
-House Directors live in the dorms, oversee the daily operations of Stanford campus residence halls, supervise undergraduate Summer Resident Assistants (SRAs) for University Level or High School, design and implement programs, attend to student crises, and manage the residence hall budget, among other duties.
+Stanford Summer Session is hiring 13 full-time House Directors for the 2026 Summer Quarter.
+There are six for the University Level and seven for the High School Level.
+House Directors live in the residence halls, oversee the daily operations of Stanford campus residence halls, supervise undergraduate Summer Resident Assistants (SRAs) for University Level or High School, design and implement programs, attend to student crises, and manage the residence hall budget, among other duties.
 They are the senior staff members living in the residences and, as such, shape the culture of the residential experience.
-The House Director position begins with a hire date of May 27, 2025 for online, asynchronous training.
-Beginning Sunday, June 8, 2025 at 3pm through Sunday, August 17, 2025 at 5pm, the House Director position will be located on the Stanford campus.
+The House Director position begins with a hire date of May 26, 2026 for online, asynchronous training.
+The first in person week of training begins Sunday, June 7, 2026 at 3pm.
+Lodging will be provided.
+Beginning June 14th, the House Director position will be located on the Stanford campus through Sunday, August 16, 2026 at 5pm.

 Summer Session students are academically focused and also eager to experience Stanford’s campus life and culture.
 They come to campus expecting to participate in a residential based community and engage with other visiting students and current Stanford students.
 Every Summer Session residential community provides vibrant programs to engage students in Stanford culture, enrich their academic experience, create social and community connection, and promote health and well-being.
 Summer Session also offers programs that span the residences and bring together different residential populations for academic and social programming.

-SRAs are assigned responsibility for a specific dorm that houses a particular population of students.
-Most dorms include a varying ratio of visiting and matriculated Stanford students.
-One dorm will exclusively house the International Honors Program which brings college students from around the world to live on campus and participate in the program.
+SRAs are assigned responsibility for a specific residence hall that houses a particular population of students.
+Most residence halls include a varying ratio of visiting and matriculated Stanford students.
+One residence hall will exclusively house the International Honors Program which brings college students from around the world to live on campus and participate in the program.

 Visiting students will leave campus at the end of 8 weeks; most Stanford students will stay on campus for 10 or more weeks.
 All Summer Session students and staff have access to campus services and recreational facilities.

 House Directors oversee the daily operations of the residences assigned to them.
 They are the lead senior staff member living in the residences and, as such, shape the culture of the residential experience.
 HDs report directly to the Assistant Director for Residential Experience for their program.
-HDs indirectly report to the other Assistant Director for Residential Experience and the Associate Director for Residential Experience and Curriculum Management.
+HDs indirectly report to the other Assistant Director for Residential Experience and the Associate Director of Residential Life.
 HDs are valued members of the Summer Session team and are considered professional staff members during the summer.

 Role Model and Leadership.
 As HDs are highly visible within the Stanford summer community, House Directors are expected to conduct themselves professionally, both in and out of the residence, at all times.
-All staff should model respect for all people and work together to build a community based on equity and inclusion.
+All staff should model respect for the dignity of all people and work together to build a community based on inclusion.

 Supervision.
-House Directors supervise four to ten Stanford undergraduate students serving as residential staff (SRAs).
-Each HD works to ensure residential staff are completing their responsibilities and balancing their time appropriately.
-HDs are responsible for the training and professional development of their staff, ensuring consistent coverage of the residence, and reviewing and approving semi-monthly timecards.
-As supervisors, HDs work with appropriate staff to resolve questions regarding timecards and availability within their residence hall.
-HDs will conduct a midsummer and final evaluation of all direct reports.
-House Directors will participate in and/or lead weekly staff meetings, house meetings, house staff meetings, and other meetings as assigned.
+House Directors (HDs) supervise six to twelve Stanford undergraduate students serving as residential staff (SRAs).
+HDs oversee SRAs to ensure they are meeting their responsibilities and managing their time effectively.
+HDs are tasked with training and professional development, ensuring consistent coverage of the residence, reviewing and approving semi-monthly timecards.
+As supervisors, HDs monitor, address, and escalate staff conduct issues as needed.
+They also collaborate with relevant staff to resolve questions regarding timecards and SRA availability within their residence hall.
+HDs will need to closely monitor the residence and SRAs, ensuring they are actively engaged and responsive to the needs of residents.
+HDs will conduct regular 1:1 meetings, midsummer and final evaluations of all their SRAs.
+Additionally, HDs participate in or lead weekly staff meetings, house meetings, house staff meetings, and other assigned gatherings.

 Student Oversight and Crisis Management.
 HDs will manage high-level student concerns and assist in ongoing student case management.
 HDs will refer to appropriate campus resources when necessary.
 HDs are expected to exercise good judgment in maintaining appropriate levels of privacy and confidentiality.

 On-Call.
-HDs serve as Senior Staff On-Call, sharing weekday responsibilities with other HDs and serving approximately two to three weekends during the program.
-The Senior Staff On-Call responds to urgent and emergent situations for all residences of their respective programs, referring matters to the Assistant Directors for Residential Experience as appropriate.
-While Senior Staff have an on-call rotation, as live-in staff members it is expected that HDs are easily accessible and on campus for the duration of the summer.
+HDs serve as the HD On-Call, sharing weekday responsibilities with other HDs and serving approximately two to three weekends during the program.
+The HD On-Call responds to urgent and emergent situations for all residences of their respective programs, referring matters to the Assistant Directors for Residential Experience as appropriate.
+While HDs have an on-call rotation, as live-in staff members it is expected that HDs are easily accessible and on campus for the duration of the summer.

 Financial Management.
 Based on standard Summer Session policy, HDs are responsible for managing the budget for their residence hall(s) and overseeing the purchase of materials required for residential programming.
 As stewards of house funds, they are responsible for ensuring that money is spent in a responsible and inclusive manner.
 HDs are also responsible for maintaining an inventory of house supplies and proper documentation of all purchases.